Team Fortress 2: Gameplay

-In most game modes, BLU and RED compete for a combat-based objective.
-Players can choose to play as one of nine character classes in these teams, each with their own unique strengths, weaknesses, and weapon sets.
+In most game modes, two teams, RED and BLU, compete for a combat-based objective.
+Players can choose to play as one of nine character classes in these teams, each with its own unique strengths, weaknesses, and weapon sets (further weapons can be obtained as free items).
 In order to accomplish objectives efficiently, a balance of these classes is required due to how these strengths and weaknesses interact with each other in a team-based environment.
-Although the abilities of a number of classes have changed from earlier Team Fortress incarnations, the basic elements of each class have remained, that being one primary weapon, one secondary weapon, and one melee weapon.
+Although the abilities of a number of classes changed from earlier Team Fortress incarnations, the basic elements of each class remained, those being one primary weapon, one secondary weapon, and one melee weapon.
 The game was released with six official maps, although over one hundred maps have since been included in subsequent updates, including community-created maps.
-When players choose a gamemode for the first time, an introductory video is played, showing how to complete its objectives.
-During matches, the Administrator, voiced by Ellen McLain, announces events over loudspeakers.
-The player limit for one match is 16 on the Xbox 360 and PlayStation 3, and 24 on the Windows edition.
-However, in 2008, the Windows edition was updated to include a server variable that allows for up to 32 players.
+When a player chooses a game-mode for the first time, an introductory video is played, showing how to complete its objectives.
+During matches, the Administrator, voiced by Ellen McLain, announces the teams' current objectives over loudspeakers.
+The player limit for one match is 16 on the Xbox 360 and PlayStation 3, and was initially 24 on the Windows edition.
+In 2008, the Windows edition was updated to include a server variable that allows for up to 32 players, and a 2023 update increased the server maximum to 100 players.

 Team Fortress 2 is the first of Valve's multiplayer games to provide detailed statistics for individual players, such as the total amount of time spent playing as each class, most points obtained, and most objectives completed in a single life.
-Persistent statistics tell the player how they are performing in relation to these statistics, such as if a player comes close to their record for the damage inflicted in a round.
-Team Fortress 2 also features numerous achievements for carrying out certain tasks, such as achieving a certain number of kills or completing a round within a certain time.
+Persistent statistics tell the player how they are performing in relation to these statistics, such as if a player comes close to their record for the damage inflicted in a single round.
+Team Fortress 2 also features numerous achievements for carrying out certain tasks, such as achieving a certain number of kills or completing a specific objective.
 Sets of class-specific achievements have been added in updates, which can award weapons to the player upon completion.
-This unlockable system has since been expanded into a random drop system, whereby players can also obtain items simply by playing the game.
+This unlockable system has since been expanded into a random drop system, with which players can also obtain items simply by playing the game.